Live Posting Guide

 Disagree with something a speaker says?
 Don’t be afraid to share that, just remember to be respectful and professional.

-8. Tweet interesting and compelling visual content and rich media
+8. Post interesting and compelling visual content and rich media

 9. Connect with other fellow delegates

-Be generous, Retweet and favourite other posts to increase your social footprint.
-Using the event hashtag, your tweets will appear in the live stream and people will start following you.
+Be generous, repost and favourite other event related posts to increase your social footprint.
+Using the event hashtag, your posts will appear in the live stream and people will start following you.
 Make sure you follow them back so the newly created connections can extend to off-line meetings too.

 10. Keep the conversation going

-Make sure that you respond to the tweets of other conference delegates and those who are following the hashtag but who may not be in attendance.
-Engage in the conversation by agreeing/disagreeing with the tweeted statements or providing your own point of view.
-Twitter’s Retweet function allows you to quote a tweet and then add your own comments.
+Make sure that you respond to the posts of other conference delegates and those who are following the hashtag but who may not be in attendance.
+Engage in the conversation by agreeing/disagreeing with the posted statements or providing your own point of view.
+The repost function on social media allows you to quote a post and then add your own comments.